-If you've ever been jarred by a crack in an asphalt road, you know that the material doesn't last forever.
-The performance of asphalt can vary widely depending on a number of variables that include the presence of moisture, temperature fluctuations, volume of traffic, and exposure to certain chemicals.
+If you've ever been jarred by a crack in an asphalt road or parking lot eyesores, you know that the material doesn't last forever.
+The performance of asphalt can vary widely depending on a number of variables, including the presence of moisture, temperature fluctuations, volume of traffic, and exposure to certain chemicals.
 Even varying asphalt ingredients can determine its durability.

 Because asphalt can hold the weight of vehicles, it is the material of choice for roads, parking lots, and driveways.
-It can be applied rapidly and can be patched easily by pressing it directly into cracks and potholes.
+It can be applied rapidly and can be patched easily.

-Over time, asphalt ingredients can begin to erode and decay from heavy traffic, exposure to the elements, and expansion and contraction.
 Because of this, the use of a sealcoat is absolutely essential to the proper maintenance of any asphalt-paved surface.
-While there are a number of sealing products on the market, we only recommend the use of coal tar asphalt sealer because of its ability to create an effective buffer against traffic, water, oil salt, and other staining agents.
+While there are a number of sealing products on the market, we only recommend the use of asphalt emulsion sealer because of its ability to create an effective buffer against traffic, water, oil salt, and other staining agents.